temporalio/cli/docs/operator/search-attribute.md

 #### remove

-Remove custom search attributes metadata only (Elasticsearch index schema is not modified).
+Removes custom search attribute metadata only (Elasticsearch index schema is not modified).

 **--address**
 host:port for Temporal frontend service